SemereGr/DeepALPRs/README.md

-# car-plate-recognition-using-opencv-in-python
+# DeepALPR
-I will write a code in python language that recognizes car license plates in a picture and in a video.
+Implements an automatic license plate recognition system from a picture or/and a video.